DLR-TS/make_gadgets/docker/README.md

 ```

 ## docker-image-cacher.sh
-The docker-image-cacher.sh is a utility script for caching docker images with the goal of saving network resources.
+The docker-image-cacher.sh is a utility script for batch caching/saving and loading docker images to archives with the
+goal of saving network resources and quotas.

 There are several major functions this script offers namely fetching, saving, loading, and printing.
 All of these
 will be discussed in the coming sections.

+### Image Discovery
+The docker-image-cacher.sh uses a very simple strategy for discovering docker images to fetch and cache:
+1. The image search path is searched and scraped recursively for Dockerfiles containing 'from <repository:tag>'
+- If no search path is provided then the docker image list is assumed from the docker local registry e.g., everything in 'docker image ls'
+- If the local registry is empty then only images provided in the inclusion list are added
+2. All images provided in the inclusion list are appended to the found images
+3. All images from the exclusion list are removed from the found images

+Image discovery is used for fetching, caching/saving, and printing.

 ### Printing
 you can call docker-image-cacher.sh with the -p or --print flag to perform a print operation.